epenflow/shopping-cart/README.md

 # Shopping Provider Hooks

-This project is a Typescript port of the [shopping-cart](https://github.com/epenflow/shopping-cart/tree/main) project. its provides a set of React Hooks and context for managing a shopping cart.
+This project is a Typescript port of the [shopping-cart](https://github.com/epenflow/shopping-cart/tree/main) project. it provides a set of React Hooks and context for managing a shopping cart.
 The functionality includes adding, removing, and updating items in the cart, as well as calculating the total price and quantity of items.

 # API Documentation